 Recent Topics

-Examples of some recent topics and related designs have included:
+Recent topics and related designs include:

-- Civil – safety improvements to dams and an energy recovery system based on turbine installation in water pipes at a treatment plant,
+- Civil – Safety improvements to dams and an energy recovery system based on turbine installation in water pipes at a treatment plant

-- Environmental – treatment systems such as PFAS removal from a drinking water supply in a small Georgia town, metals removal from an industrial battery site groundwater, and chlorinated organics removal from a Superfund site vadose zone using soil vapor extraction,
+- Environmental – Treatment systems such as PFAS removal from a drinking water supply in a small Georgia town; metals removal from an industrial battery site groundwater; and chlorinated organics removal from a Superfund site vadose zone using soil vapor extraction

-- Environmental – design of a food growth module for Mars as well as for a lunar habitat,
+- Environmental – Design of a food growth module for Mars as well as for a lunar habitat

-- Structural – structural design of a modular pedestrian bridge system that can be assembled for use and disassembled for storage at a Florida F1 racetrack,
+- Structural – Structural design of a modular pedestrian bridge system that can be assembled for use and disassembled for storage at a Florida F1 racetrack

-- Structural – design of steel and concrete buildings such as an athletic training center, a performing arts center with long-span truss members, as well as the structural assessment of a covered wooden bridge used to inform the design of a new footbridge at a local park,
+- Structural – Design of steel and concrete buildings such as an athletic training center, a performing arts center with long-span truss members, as well as the structural assessment of a covered wooden bridge used to inform the design of a new footbridge at a local park

-- Transportation – safety improvements to an intersection where school-age children were crossing a busy road to access a nearby after-school program.
+- Transportation – Safety improvements to an intersection where school-age children were crossing a busy road to access a nearby after-school program

 Partner With Us